So, you’ve got mint growing everywhere…because it will. If so, here are 5 ways to enjoy fresh mint leaves all summer long!

 Here are a few more ways to enjoy fresh mint leaves

-- Boil with sugar and water to make mint syrup to sweeten drinks
+- Boil with sugar and water to make the mint syrup to sweeten drinks

 - As a garnish for summer drinks like lemonade